Resize Images

 This means that with a tolerance value of 0

-, only color areas that have exactly
+, only color areas with exactly

-included and cut off.
+color areas are included.
 Usually values up to 20

 make sense.

-Please note that the results can vary greatly depending on the driver and the image you are processing.
+Note that the results can vary greatly depending on the driver and the image you are processing.

 Name | Type | Description |